NSS-SE-Frontend-Cohort/client-side-mastery/book-1-installations/chapters/GETTING_STARTED.md

 Get a nice journal and a comfortable pen, and start keeping a daily journal of what you are learning every day.
 Writing your thoughts on a regular basis [increases your ability to remember it](https://www.lifehack.org/articles/featured/writing-and-remembering-why-we-remember-what-we-write.html).
 There are even studies that found writing is [beneficial for your health](https://www.apa.org/monitor/sep01/keepdiary.aspx).

-## Hardware

-Up until now, you didn't have the power to destroy your machine, but within the first two weeks of attending Nashville Software School you will have that power.
-Go buy a backup drive _**RIGHT NOW**_ and start backing up your entire hard drive.

-**Seriously, _right now!_**

 ## Google Chrome

 Google Chrome is the most popular browser for web developers because of the powerful tools it provides to test code, manipulate documents, and measure performance.